Goal Settings Limitations

 - Slash.
 What do you need to stop doing or to change?

 - Stay the course.
-Even when it’s tough stay consistent, continue to work your plan.
+Even when it’s tough stay consistent and continue to work your plan.

 - Support.
 Success doesn’t occur in a vacuum.
 Asking for help is difficult when you’re fiercely independent.
-Search for someone you trust that can help you get there.
+Search for someone you trust to support your journey.

 Now here’s how you can tell whether it’s really a vision, or not.
 A BIG, purposeful vision causes you to feel slightly uncomfortable.

 Once you know what you’re aiming for, see if it gets a high grade on your desire for success scale.
-Rate it from 0 to 10.
-It’s important you be brutally honest with yourself about how committed you are to challenge yourself as you pursue your vision.
+Rate it from 0 to 10, with 10 being a deep desire.
+It’s important you be brutally honest with yourself about how committed you are to pursue your vision.

 Your unique contribution